 Ultimate Guide to Driving The Road to Hana, Maui

-There is nothing distracting you from the essence of life on the Road to Hana, except perhaps Jack’s soothing melodies.
+There is nothing distracting you from the essence of life on the Road to Hana Town, except perhaps some soothing melodies blaring from your speakers.

 Paia Beach – The Road to Hana